Skip to Content

 What Ingredients are Needed for the PB&J Cocktail?

-• Salt: just a dash of salt in the shaker.
+• Salt – just a dash of salt in the glass.
 Cuts down on the sweetness of this sweet drink.

-• Jelly Simple Syrup: Easy to make, we used grape!
+• Concord Jelly Simple Syrup – Easy to make, we used grape for these easy cocktails!

 Pink cocktail with PB & J sandwich garnish on pick